 The GNAT compiler warning switch “-gnatwu” (or the more general “-gnatwa” warnings switch) will cause the compiler to detect variables assigned but not read.
 CodePeer will detect these unused variables as well.
 SPARK goes further by checking that all computations contribute all the way to subprogram outputs.

+Applicable vulnerability within ISO TR 24772-2:

+6.47 "Inter-language calling [DJS]"

 No Recursion (RPP12)